 The term “audit” covers a lot of ground.
 Different audits have different goals, from internal reviews to formal certification checks.
 Knowing the main types helps you prepare effectively and use the process to strengthen your business.
 Each audit offers a unique lens through which to view your quality processes, ensuring you’re not just compliant, but also efficient and resilient.

-Internal vs. External Audits
+Internal vs. External Audits: What’s the Difference?

 Think of an internal audit as a dress rehearsal.
 It’s a proactive review you conduct on yourself to find and fix gaps before an outside party comes in.
 This is your chance to get your house in order, identify areas for improvement, and train your team in a low-stakes environment.
 In contrast, an external audit is the main event.
 It’s performed by an independent body to verify that your QMS meets a specific standard, like ISO 9001.
 Passing is often required for certification, proving to customers and regulators that you meet established quality benchmarks.

-Compliance and Surveillance Audits
+What Are Compliance and Surveillance Audits?

 A compliance audit focuses squarely on whether you’re following legal and regulatory requirements.
 For businesses in FDA-regulated industries, these audits are critical for confirming your processes meet all mandated rules and for maintaining your good standing.
 Once you’ve earned a certification, you’ll undergo surveillance audits to keep it.
 These are like regular check-ups, usually done annually, to ensure your QMS remains effective and compliant.
 They are less intensive than the initial audit but essential for maintaining your certification and demonstrating ongoing regulatory compliance.

-Supplier and Third-Party Audits
+When to Use Supplier and Third-Party Audits

 Your product quality depends on the materials you source, which is where supplier audits come in.
 These audits evaluate your vendors’ quality systems to ensure they meet your standards and don’t introduce risk into your supply chain.
 It’s about holding partners accountable to protect your final product.
 A third-party audit is a broad term for any audit by an independent organization.
 This includes certification audits and even supplier quality management assessments you might hire an expert to perform on your behalf, giving you an unbiased view of your operations or your partners’.